Auth0 as Service Provider

 You will need to obtain some information from the Identity Provider.
 The instructions here will be generic.
 You will have to locate this information in your specific Identity Provider.

-SSO URL - The URL at the Identity Provider to which SAML authentication requests should be sent.
-This is often called an SSO URL.
+- SSO URL - The URL at the Identity Provider to which SAML authentication requests should be sent.
+This is often called a Single Sign-on (SSO) URL.

 2. Configure Auth0 as Service Provider